openstack/python-keystoneclient/doc/source/middlewarearchitecture.rst

     admin_user = admin
     admin_password = SuperSekretPassword
     admin_tenant_name = service
+    # Any of the options that could be set in api-paste.ini can be set here.

 Note that middleware parameters in paste config take priority, they must be removed to use values in [keystone_authtoken] section.